juji-io/datalevin/README.md

 ### Use as a Datalog store

-In addition to [our API doc](https://cljdoc.org/d/datalevin/datalevin), since Datalevin has almost the same Datalog API as Datascript, which in turn has almost the same API as Datomic®, please consult the abundant tutorials, guides and learning sites available online to learn about the usage of Datomic® flavor of Datalog.
+In addition to [our API doc](https://cljdoc.org/d/datalevin/datalevin), Datalevin has almost the same Datalog API as [Datascript](https://github.com/tonsky/datascript), which in turn has almost the same API as Datomic®, please consult the abundant tutorials, guides and learning sites available online to learn about the usage of Datomic® flavor of Datalog.